chef/automate/components/automate-chef-io/content/docs/configuration.md

 {{< info >}}
 Users who log in via SAML will have a session time of 24 hours before needing to log in again.
-Local, MSAD, and LDAP users will have their sessions refreshed while they maintain an active browsing session of the Chef Automate UI or until they log out directly.
+Local, MSAD, and LDAP users will have their Chef Automate sessions refreshed while they maintain an active browsing session of the Chef Automate UI or until they log out directly.
 {{< /info >}}